• Sales Execution

 Before you can prioritize anything, you need a clear picture of what’s actually in your pipeline.
 It’s easy to get excited by a high deal count, but a truly effective sales strategy is built on quality, not just quantity.
 Evaluating your active deals means looking at each opportunity through a consistent lens to understand its true potential.
 This isn't about guesswork; it's about applying a set of criteria to every deal so you can compare them accurately.
 By breaking down each opportunity into key components like its size, the buyer's readiness, its momentum, and its timeline, you can start making strategic decisions about where to focus your energy for the best results.

-Assess the Deal Size and Potential Revenue
+Calculate the Deal's Potential Revenue

 Let’s start with the most straightforward metric: how much money is on the table?
 Looking at the potential revenue of a deal is a fundamental first step.
 While it’s tempting to chase the biggest numbers, it’s more important to consider how each deal aligns with your company’s long-term goals.
 A massive one-time contract might look great, but a smaller deal with a high potential for recurring revenue or future expansion could be more valuable over time.
 Think about the lifetime value of the customer, not just the initial sale.
 Does this deal fit your ideal customer profile?
 Will it be a profitable partnership?
 Answering these questions helps you see beyond the dollar signs to the deal’s true strategic worth.